nateblinux/Peacce-Scouting-App/README.md

 This is the scouting app for Operation PEACCE FRC Team 3461

-The file App/scouting.html is run on the phone of the person scouting.
-The QR code generated can be read with the app in CompiledApp.
-Currently it can only be run on linux. webcam.py is a required script.
+base.py is the base station qr code reader

+it requires:
+    -python 3
+    -opencv

+it takes 2 arguments:
+ -f output file name
+ -d delay time before reading the next qr code

+the FILE_HEADER constant allows for labeling of the columns in the csv file

+App/scouting.html is the qr code generator that can be downloaded on phones or other devices, the information is stored in the qr as a csv line